sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-dusk-mongo-reference/README.md

 	name: String,
 	developer: String,
 	released: Date,
-	// i'm telling consoles to EXPECT references to Console documents
+	// I'm telling consoles to EXPECT references to Console documents
 	consoles: [{type: Schema.Types.ObjectId, ref: 'Console'}] });
 ```
 The `Game Schema` above describes an actual videogame such as Super Mario Bros., MegaMan, Final Fantasy, and Skyrim.

 Note the specific code on line 7 within the [] brackets.
-Inside the brackets we
-are describing what will go inside the consoles array as we work with the database.
-In this case we are telling the Game Schema that we will be putting in an ObjectId, which is that big ugly `_id` that mongoose automatically generates for us.
+With the brackets, we're letting the Game Schema know that each game will have an array called `consoles` in it.
+Inside the `[]`,  we're describing what kind of data will go inside a game's `consoles` array as we work with the database.
+In this case we are telling the Game Schema that we will be filling the `consoles` array with ObjectIds, which is the type of that big ugly `_id` that mongoose automatically generates for us.
 If you forget, it looks like this: ```55e4ce4ae83df339ba2478c6```.
 That's what's going on with ```type: Schema.Types.Objectid```.
 When we have the code ```ref: 'Console'``` that means that we will be storing ONLY ObjectIds associated with the ```Console``` document type.
-Basically, we will only be putting ```Console``` ObjectIds inside the ```consoles``` array and not the whole console object.
+Basically, we will only be putting ```Console``` ObjectIds inside the ```consoles``` array -- not the whole console object, and not any other kind of data object.

 Now that we have our schemas defined, let's compile them all into active models so we can start creating documents!